aethine/Kipa/README.md

 US-Standard keyboard input for the IPA.
 Keep reading for more info.
 Try it [here!](https://aethine.github.io/Kipa/)

+If you think anything about the below codes should be different, submit a pull request detailing your changes.

 # Guide

 Kipa is an IPA converter designed to be used with the US-Standard keyboard layout.